Login or Register for FREE!

 • All these choices are correct

 The FCC (Federal Communications Commission) regulates and enforces the rules for amateur radio as part of its broader mission to manage the U.S. communications infrastructure.
-The FCC ensures that all users of the radio frequency spectrum, including amateur radio operators, adhere to rules that prevent interference, promote safety, and encourage the advancement of communication technologies.
+The FCC will ensure that all users of the radio frequency spectrum, including amateur radio operators, adhere to rules that prevent interference, promote safety, and encourage the advancement of communication technologies.

 In the context of amateur radio, the FCC's regulation ensures that operators use the spectrum responsibly, contributing to public service, especially during emergencies.
 By setting licensing requirements and operational standards, the FCC maintains order on the airwaves, allowing amateur radio to function effectively and safely within the larger communications landscape.